 First, the thought that started it all.

 About two years ago I woke one morning with this feeling, this overwhelming sense of insecurity about my future.
 Along with this feeling was this thought: I can’t afford to get old or die here.
-Here is San Diego, California, specifically, but the United States, in general.
+Here being San Diego, California, specifically, but the United States, in general.

-This started the wheels turning in earnest.
+This thought started the wheels turning in earnest.
 This was not the first time I had a similar thought, but the first time I felt motivated to take action.